Bartosz-D3V/pionteching-solution/README.md

 * Java 17
 * Micronaut as REST framework
-* RxJava3 for reactive programming
 * JUnit 5 for testing
 * Gatling and Java JMH for performance testing
-* Logback for logging
 * Gradle as a build tool and dependency manager

 ## SAST Used